Azure/bicep-types-az/generated/timeseriesinsights/microsoft.timeseriesinsights/2021-03-31-preview/types.md

 ## Sku
 ### Properties
 * **capacity**: int (Required): The capacity of the sku.
-For standard environments, this value can be changed to support scale out of environments after they have been created.
+For Gen1 environments, this value can be changed to support scale out of environments after they have been created.
 * **name**: 'L1' | 'P1' | 'S1' | 'S2' | string (Required): The name of this SKU.

 ## CreateOrUpdateTrackedResourcePropertiesTags